buptczq/WinCryptSSHAgent/README.md

 OpenSSH supports authentication using SSH certificates.
 Certificates contain a public key, identity information and are signed with a standard SSH key.

-Unlike TLS using X.509, OpenSSH is using a special certificate format, thus we can't convert your X.509 certificate into OpenSSH format.
+Unlike TLS using X.509, OpenSSH uses a special certificate format, thus we can't convert your X.509 certificate into OpenSSH format.

 To deal with OpenSSH Certificates, this project introduces a public key override mechanism.

 If you want to work with OpenSSH certificates, you should put your OpenSSH Certificates in the same folder of this application, rename them to `<Your Certificate Common Name>-cert.pub` or `<Your Certificate Serial Number>-cert.pub`.

+### Contribute

+**Please use issues for everything**

+- For a small change, just send a PR.
+- For bigger changes open an issue for discussion before sending a PR.
+- You can also contribute by:
+  - Reporting issues
+  - Suggesting new features or enhancements
+  - Improve/fix documentation